 WW: It’s Better to Count Points Than Calories!

-A good video explaining the importance of points, which are the foundation of Weight Watchers:
+How to understand weight watchers point system: Here’s a good video explaining the importance of points, which are the foundation of Weight Watchers:

 It’s easy to count points through WW Online and the app.